Armstrongism: Sabbatarianism and other Old Testament beliefs

 The observance of the Sabbath from dusk on Friday to dusk on Saturday was the first non-traditional religious practice (as compared to mainstream Christianity).
 In several of his books, Armstrong wrote that after his wife Loma met a member of a Sabbatarian church group (the Church of God (Seventh Day)), she challenged him to use scripture to prove that Sunday was the proper day for Christian worship, as Herbert claimed.
 After months of Bible study, Armstrong concluded that there was no sound scriptural basis for Christian worship on Sunday, instead, he asserted that for decades after the establishment of the Church age, the Apostles and the first generation of Christians, both Jewish and Gentile converts, continued to set an example for all Christians by observing the Sabbath on the seventh day of the week (from Friday at sunset to Saturday at sunset).

 Eventually, Armstrong accepted and observed many principles and laws which are found in the Old Testament and he also taught converts to do the same.
 These principles and laws included the Ten Commandments, dietary laws, tithing, and the celebration of high Sabbaths, or annual feast days such as Passover, Pentecost, and the Feast of Tabernacles.
 Furthermore, he taught that Christians should not celebrate Christmas and Easter, based on his belief that these holidays were not of biblical origin, instead, he believed that the celebration of them originated as the result of later absorptions of pagan practices into corrupted Christianity.

 British Israelism

-Armstrong was a proponent of British Israelism (also known as Anglo-Israelism), which is the belief that people of Western European descent, especially the British Empire (Ephraim) and the United States (Manasseh), are descended from the "Ten Lost Tribes" of Israel.
+Armstrong was a proponent of British Israelism (also known as Anglo-Israelism)(Note: Armstrong’s beliefs differed from Anglo-Israelism in the sense that Anglo-Israelites believe that all 10 lost tribes of Israel immigrated to the British Isles, while Armstrong taught that they were spread across Western Europe), which is the belief that people of Western European descent, especially the British Empire (Ephraim) and the United States (Manasseh), are descended from the "Ten Lost Tribes" of Israel.
 It is also asserted that the German peoples are descended from the ancient Assyrians.
 Armstrong believed that this doctrine provided a "key" to understanding biblical prophecy, and he also believed that God called him to proclaim these prophecies to the "lost tribes" of Israel before the coming of the "end-times".
 Grace Communion International, the lineal successor to Armstrong's original church, no longer teaches the doctrine, but many offshoot churches continue to teach it even though critics assert that British Israelism is inconsistent with the findings of modern genetics.